 When you are gay you’re in a minority group.
 When you have dementia you’re in a smaller minority group.
 When you have young-onset dementia the group is smaller still.
 And when you’re a gay person with young onset dementia….
 I’m not alone, but it’s an elite group!

-Since my diagnosis, I’ve been working to raise awareness of dementia and young-onset dementia, and also to raise the profile of LGBT+ issues in the dementia community.
+Since my diagnosis, I’ve been working to raise awareness of dementia and young-onset dementia, and also to raise the profile of LGBTQ+ issues in the dementia community.

 Faced with discrimination